- BMI is a ratio of a person’s height and weight.

 BMI is a mathematical calculation of your weight (in pounds) times 703 divided by your height (in inches) squared.
 You can figure out your BMI on your own using this formula: BMI = Weight (in pounds) x 703 divided by Height (in inches) squared.

-You can also figure out your BMI: Children and Teens (age 2-19) and Adults (age 20+).
+You can use online calculators to figure out your BMI: Children and Teens (age 2-19) and Adults (age 20+).
 But it’s best to ask your health care provider or school nurse for this information to make sure your height and weight are measured correctly.

 What does my BMI mean?

 If you’re under the age of 20, once your health care provider or school nurse calculates your BMI, they must use a special chart to convert this number into a percentile that is based on your age and sex.
 Your percentile at one age compared to your percentile at younger ages tells you how your BMI compares with other teens your age and gender.
 This is based on a growth chart.
 Your health care provider can tell you if your BMI percentile falls into the underweight, normal weight, overweight or obese category, which may not be an appropriate indicator of health status.

 |less than 5th percentile||Underweight|